PavelKastornyy/script4j/README.md

 The target JavaFX version is 11.

-## Script4J Advantages
+## Advantages
-* It decreases development time as it is very convenient to use the same API for building JavaScript frontend and Java backend.
+* Script4J decreases development time as it is very convenient to use the same API for building JavaScript frontend and Java backend.
-* It makes possible to use the same design patterns, for example MVVM.
+* Script4J makes possible to use the same design patterns, for example MVVM.
-* It allows to use the same business services for both web and non web user interfaces without necessity to modify these services.
+* Script4J allows to use the same business services for both web and non web user interfaces without necessity to modify these services.
-* It increases the quality of the code as Java SE API and JavaFX API are very mature.
+* Script4J increases the quality of the code as Java SE API and JavaFX API are very mature.

 ## Modules
 Java 9 introduced the Java Platform Module System (JPMS).
 On the other side ECMAScript 2015 introduced JavaScript